 I used the name Anne* and sometimes Stallion.

 My adopted family were always servants to the Royal Family.
 They were actually distant relatives.
 As a family we took care of the horses for the Royal Family.
 We lived at or adjacent to the 'downs' and almost in the shadow of the Tower of London.
 I recall it was about a city block away and pretty much behind it.
 I just looked on this old map and found it in 20 seconds by recalling the view of the tower from the stables.
 I think I recognize the buildings.
 It was one block behind and to the right of the Tower which is located on the right of the map on the river.

-Nobody would tell me who my parents were because I could have ended end up becoming the queen and they did not want me to get spoiled or assassinated.
+Nobody would tell me who my parents were related to because I could have ended end up becoming the queen and they did not want me to get spoiled or assassinated.

 People never understood me as a child (or later when I became the bard) so the horses were my aunts and uncles.
 Maybe the horses didn't understand me either but they never told me that.
 However, real people often made comments about it.
 I do think two of the horses understood me far better than any of the people could.
-Later, I sometimes made them into people and make them talk in the plays like in 'The Merry Wives of Windsor".
+Later, I sometimes made horses into people and then made them talk in the plays like in 'The Merry Wives of Windsor".

-The horses became so much my aunts and uncles to me and I liked them so much that I had tea parties with my aunt horses often.
-Of course they were elegant tea parties because my aunts were the very elegant and aristocratic mares that pulled the Queens Carriage's (right).
+The horses became as if they were my aunts and uncles to me and I liked them so much that I had tea parties with my aunt horses often.
+Of course they were elegant tea parties because my aunts were the very elegant and aristocratic mares that pull the Queens Carriage's (right).